 You can try out equipment in a relaxed atmosphere and you have the time to find out what works best for you.
-Any equipment you decide to purchase can be ordered from our supplier and delivered to you direct.
+If you decide to buy any equipment, we can help with ordering and delivery.
+You’ll be able to:

 - Try out different types of lighting – find out what’s best for you, LED or fluorescent?